kylekizirian/dotfiles/README.md

 ## inputrc

-Adds vim key bindings to GNU readline, so that Python REPL supports VIM keybindings.
+Adds vim keybindings to GNU readline for terminal and Python REPL.